Use the data browser

 Create an advanced custom variable

 You can build a custom variable by selecting variables from different categories and using mathematical operators to combine them.
-Once created, the custom variable is saved in the Saved variables list.
+Once created, the custom variable is saved in the Custom variables list.
 To create an advanced custom variable, do the following:

 The Create custom variable window appears.